jlyonsmith/HowTo/macOS/Developer_System_Setup.md

 </plist>
 ```

-This will configure `consnul` to persist key/value pairs locally, otherwise they will be lost on each system restart.
+This will configure `consul` to persist key/value pairs locally, otherwise they will be lost on each system restart.
 Then `brew services start consul`.

 ## React Native